 As frontman with The Bluetones Mark Morriss’ distinctive vocal is indelibly linked with the sound of Britpop, and he’s enjoyed a career including 14 top ten singles and three top ten albums with the band.
 In a solo career spanning more than a decade he’s released records Memory Muscle, A Flash of Darkness, and The Taste of Mark Morriss, while touring extensively as a singer-songwriter and with The Bluetones.

-Recorded in 2016 following a successful Pledge Music campaign he’ll release fourth long player Look Up through Reckless Yes in 2019.
+Recorded in 2016 following a successful Pledge Music campaign a full release for fourth long player Look Up was made through Reckless Yes in September 2019.
 A record that will take some by surprise it draws on influences including Roxy Music, Steely Dan, and Nancy and Lee.
-Set for release on limited edition coloured vinyl, CD and digitally Look Up will be available later in 2019.
+Now on it’s third vinyl run you can order the album here.

 Derby three-piece Mighty Kids describe their sound as ‘melancholic uke pop’ but with electro flourishes and subtle forays into disco and indie their sound is much broader than the description implies.

-The release marks a return after a short hiatus to work on other projects and will see them return to the live scene with an Indietracks appearance ahead of more live dates later in the year.
+The release marks a brief return after a short hiatus to work on other projects and will saw them return to the live scene with an Indietracks appearance.

 Long-term BFFs Sophie and Natalie formed Panic Pocket in 2017 for First Timers Festival and have since found themselves described as ‘lo-fi electro-pop heroes’.
 With songs celebrating intense friendships and demonising shitty relationships, you can expect catchy choruses and killer harmonies in their songs about trash men, bad bosses and unrequited online lust.